 Solar tubes typically cost between $600 and $1,000 each, including professional installation.
 Prices vary depending on the following factors:

-- Roof type: Roof materials other than asphalt shingles, such as metal roofs, require an adapter, which increases the material and labor costs.
+- Roof type: Roofs made of materials other than asphalt shingles, such as metal or tile, often require specialized adapters for installation, leading to higher material and labor costs.

-- Tube diameter: A wider tunnel means more light but higher material costs.
+- Tube diameter: Larger diameter tubes allow more light to enter, but come with increased material costs.

 Our Conclusion